-The eastern oyster, Crassostrea virginica (Gmelin, 1791), is abundant throughout much of the Atlantic and Gulf of Mexico coasts of the U.S. (Carriker and Gafney 1996).
+The eastern oyster, Crassostrea virginica (Gmelin, 1791), is abundant throughout much of the Atlantic and Gulf of Mexico coasts of the U.S. (Carriker and Gaffney 1996).
 This commercially valuable species prefers shallow, moderate salinity waters, and attaches to both hard and soft substrata (Shumway 1996).
-It has been the subject of farming and aquaculture since the 1800's and, more recently, the focus of restoration.
-Because of its wide distribution, historical context, and essential habitat value, the Eastern Oyster has been selected as a target species for monitoring.
+It has been the subject of farming and aquaculture since the 1800's and, more recently, the focus of restoration (Coen et al. 1999).
+Because of its wide distribution, historical context, and essential habitat value, the Eastern Oyster has been selected as a target species for monitoring (Parker et al. 2013).
 Changes in health and abundance will be monitored within the Lake Worth Lagoon (LWL).

-Previously, FWRI was funded by the South Florida Water Management District to conduct long-term monitoring of eastern oysters in three south Florida estuaries including three natural reef stations in LWL.
-Unfortunately, the funding from the SFWMD is no longer available for monitoring in LWL.
-For this project with Palm Beach County, FWRI will continue monitoring oysters at the three long-term natural reef stations, as well as at an additional three man-made reef stations in LWL: one near John's Island, one near Grassy Flats, and the other near Snook Island.
+From 2005 through 2014, the Florida Fish and Wildlife Conservation Commission, Fish and Wildlife Research Institute (FWC-FWRI) was funded by the South Florida Water Management District (SFWMD) to conduct long-term monitoring of eastern oysters in three south Florida estuaries including three natural reef stations in LWL.
+When funding from the SFWMD ended in 2014, Palm Beach County funded an 18-month project to continue monitoring oysters at the three long-term natural reef stations, as well as three additional man-made reef stations in LWL: one near John's Island, one near Grassy Flats, and the other near Snook Island (Figure 1).

-This is an 18-month contract between Palm Beach County and selected consultant (Consultant) that includes funding for 15 months of field sampling, and analysis and reporting of the oyster data from six sites within the LWL.
+This is a 29-month contract that includes funding for 24 months of field sampling between the Palm Beach County and selected consultant (FWC-FWRI) for the collection, analysis and summary of oyster data from six sites within the LWL.
+No special activities license (SAL) is needed for oyster collections since work will be conducted by FWC-FWRI staff.
 Analysis of data generated from samples collected under this scope of work (SOW) will be used to guide management decisions affecting oyster restoration projects.